 - 1. Transmittal letter with signature of authorized representative - 2.
 Executive Summary - 3.
 Table of Contents - 4.
 Experience, Qualifications and Accomplishments in this area - 5.
 Key Personnel and their relevant experience with specific examples - 6.
 Commitment to meet work requirements and service levels - 7.
 Methodologies and experience meeting statement of work and service levels - 8.
 References three. - 9.
-Detailed cost proposal, including either discounted hourly rates or fixed monthly fees for specified services - 10.
+Detailed cost proposal, including either discounted hourly rates or fixed monthly fees for specified services.
+The costs and fees for each extension period, if different from those for the base period. - 10.
 Resumes of Key Personnel - 11.
 Conflicts of Interest an assessment of the likelihood that conflicts of interest will prevent the Provider from performing services for IETF, and a plan of action to address situations in which conflicts of interest arise.
 Provider should assess whether it is likely that conflicts of interest involving IETF participants may make it difficult or awkward for Provider to render advice to IETF on matters that arise in the ordinary course.
 Preference will be given for Providers who are less likely to have frequent conflicts involving IETF participants.
 IETF will not agree to "blanket" waivers of conflict of interest, and will consider each request for a conflicts waiver on its merits.
 Provider should not assume that any waiver request will be granted.

-- 11. Subcontractor Information
+- 12. Subcontractor Information

-- 12. Assumptions
+- 13. Assumptions

-- 13. Exceptions to any specifications, terms, conditions, service levels
+- 14. Exceptions to any specifications, terms, conditions, service levels contained herein

-- 14. Provider Affidavit
+- 15. Provider Affidavit

-- 15. Miscellaneous Information
+- 16. Miscellaneous Information

-- 16. Signature Page
+- 17. Signature Page

-Section VI Selection
+Section VII Selection